620.1 General (MUTCD Chapter 3A)

 620.1.5 Colors (MUTCD Section 3A.05)

 Standard.
-Markings shall be yellow, white, red, blue or purple.
+Markings shall be yellow, white, red and blue.
 The colors for markings shall conform to the standard highway colors.
 Black in conjunction with one of the colors listed in the first sentence of this paragraph shall be a usable color.

 When used, white markings for longitudinal lines shall delineate: